morrownr/88x2bu/README.md

 - VHT control (allows 80 MHz channel width in AP mode)

 Note: WPA3-AES does not appear to be working.
-If you need a comparable adapter that does support WPA3-AES, I will suggest a Alfa AWUS036ACM.
+If you need a comparable adapter that does support WPA3-AES, I will suggest an Alfa AWUS036ACM.
 You can get more information and links about this adapter at the following site-

 https://github.com/morrownr/USB-WiFi